pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 ### Check-in via pretixSCAN

-The most convenient and powerful method for checking in customers is using the pretixSCAN app.
+The most convenient and powerful method for checking in customers is using the [pretixSCAN](../pretixscan/index.md) app.
 Acquire a device with a scanner or camera, install pretixSCAN on it, connect it to your organizer account, and place it at the entrance to your event.

-We will cover the specifics of using pretixSCAN in a dedicated article.
+You can find more information on pretixSCAN and how to use it under [pretixSCAN](../pretixscan/index.md).

 ### Manual check-in via backend